ulisesantana/obsidian-pending-notes/README.md

 $ npm run deploy
 ```

-After that you can activate it on your Obsdian settings.
-If the plugin is not showed try to restart Obsdian.
+After that you can activate it on your Obsidian settings.
+If the plugin is not showed try to restart Obsidian.

 **Note**: For build the plugin you will need installed git and [Node.js](https://nodejs.org/en/) at LTS version.